 Unlike Poole’s more family focused town centre, Bournemouth is very much focused on students.
 Mainly because there’s two universities here and it’s very popular with foreign exchange student programmes.

 The shops are vast but you’ll struggle to find a pound shop; unlike Poole, which is full of them.
-It’s very hilly in Bournemouth so shopping here can turn into a bit of an exercise class.
+It’s very hilly in Bournemouth (though not as hilly as Edinburgh) so shopping here can turn into a bit of an exercise class.

 As you’d expect there are lots of bars and clubs in Bournemouth, and some of them are pretty good.
-There’s also the essential Wetherspoons which unlike other Wetherspoons is mainly full of students rather than old greying men.
+There’s also the essential Wetherspoons, which unlike other Wetherspoons, is mainly full of students rather than old smelly men.

 The gay triangle